baloglu/react-data-display/README.md

   - **nb** React Leaflet v3 is incompatible with React v18.
 At the time of writing you'll need to install v4 which is still in beta.
 Use this install command `npm i react-leaflet@4.0.0-beta.0`

 - [React Bootstrap](https://react-bootstrap.github.io/) React components based on the popular Bootstrap CSS framework.
-- [MUI (formerly known as Material UI)](https://mui.com/core/) React components that use Google's Material design.

-Don't feel confined to these suggestions.
-There are several other public api's / visualisation libraries out there for you to use.
-Spend a bit of time planning your app and researching what information is available in your api's.